-CCS should be notified if your child has a contagious disease including, but not limited to, coronavirus, chickenpox, influenza, strep throat, pink eye or head lice.
+CCS should be notified if your child has a contagious disease including, but not limited to: coronavirus, chickenpox, influenza, strep throat, pink eye, or head lice.
+Follow the Student Illness instructions above and continue reading below for additional information.

 COVID-19